FINANCIAL AID RATE66%

 - Osteopathic Medicine (D.O.)
 Program

-Michigan State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+Michigan State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Big Ten Conference)